 If you’ve been hurt on the job, you may not know where to start regarding compensation for your wages or medical bills pertaining to your treatment and recovery.
 Most employers should have a poster or two in a common area of your work area that will highlight some of the steps to take.
 You can refer back to this if you are confused throughout the process.
 Where you will want to start, however, is with reporting the injury.
-In this article we will discuss what are common requirements to seek compensation due to a work-related injury?

 When Do I Need To Report An Injury?